Get your personal plan match in 2 minutes

 Prices may vary depending on membership elections.
 Please see Membership Guidelines for full sharing rules.
 The Sedera Membership may not be available in all states.

-CHM: Cheapest, But You Pay in Coverage Gaps
+CHM: Cheap for Christians, But You Pay in Coverage Gaps

-CHM starts at $115/month for individuals — the lowest price in the health sharing market by a clear margin.
-But that price comes with notable gaps.
+CHM starts at $115/month for individuals — among the lowest floors in health sharing, though no longer the outright cheapest: Sedera's secular membership now starts lower, at $88/month.
+Either way, CHM's price comes with notable gaps.

 What CHM does NOT cover: